ObserveRTC/website/content/en/docs/About/_index.md

     About ObserveRTC
 ---

-Making analytical tools for Real Time Communication is fun!
+Making analytical tools for Real Time Communication (RTC) is fun!
 However it is challenging.
-You need to consider strict time limitations to avoid influencing the stream, and you need to integrate as many services as you can to report to one monitor.
+You need to consider strict time limitations of real-time streams, and tightly integrate services that can report to your monitoring solutions with micro second accuracy.
-Here is, how ObserveRTC comes into the picture.
-In ObserveRTC, we develop open-source tools for everyone in order to make development for RTC fun and easy.

-## Actual Projects

-### WebRTC

-Web Real-time communication (WebRTC) has been emerged over the last couple of years, and the wide-scale deployment of real-time multimedia communications on the Internet encouraged the industry to massively use WebRTC application as part of their infrastructure.
-However, monitoring these solutions becomes critical.

-ObserveRTC is aim to provide integrations and monitoring tools to observe and analyse WebRTC applications.
+Here is how ObserveRTC comes into the picture.
+We make RTC development fun and easy using open-source tools.
+ObserveRTC aims to provide client side integrations, infrastructure and monitoring tools to observe and analyse WebRTC applications.

+### What is WebRTC?

+"With WebRTC, you can add real-time communication capabilities to your application that works on top of an open standard.
+It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice- and video-communication solutions.
+The technology is available on all modern browsers as well as on native clients for all major platforms" - quote from https://webrtc.org/

+### ObserveRTC for WebRTC

 For WebRTC we are working on the following services:

- * [WebRTC-Observer](https://github.com/ObserveRTC/webrtc-observer) Observer for WebRTC peer connections
- * [WebExtrApp](https://github.com/ObserveRTC/webextrapp) A client library makes WebRTC platform provided stats observable
+ * [WebExtrApp](https://github.com/ObserveRTC/webextrapp) A client library that collects WebRTC platform provided stats.

+ * [WebRTC-Observer](https://github.com/ObserveRTC/webrtc-observer) An infrastrcutre for observing your WebRTC deployments.

- * [WebExtrApp-Integrations](https://github.com/ObserveRTC/integrations) Various integrations for different video platforms providing [WebRTCStats](https://www.w3.org/TR/webrtc-stats/).
+ * [WebExtrApp-Integrations](https://github.com/ObserveRTC/integrations) Various platform integrations for different video platforms providing [WebRTCStats](https://www.w3.org/TR/webrtc-stats/).